This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 2. Heart Disease or Failure

-When the heart isn’t able to pump enough oxygenated blood around the body, the dog must breathe faster to bring in more air.
+When the heart can’t pump enough oxygenated blood around the body, the dog must breathe faster to bring in more air.
+As the disease progresses, the dog needs to maintain a higher respiratory rate.

 Heart disease can also cause fluid to build up in the lungs when the dog is lying down.
 This leads to difficulty breathing and regular coughing.
 It also often forces the dog to move around a lot when resting.

 Senior dogs are more likely to suffer from heart disease, but heart issues can affect dogs of any age.
-For example, puppies may suffer from a congenital heart defect, causing symptoms such as tiredness, weakness, and a consistently high breathing rate.
+For example, puppies may suffer from a congenital heart defect.
+This can cause symptoms such as tiredness, weakness, and a consistently high breathing rate.

 So, if you notice your dog is breathing faster when resting, watch for other symptoms of heart disease.
 These can include: